sdbs-uni-p/vldb-dbms-live-patching/qemu/README.md

 ## Prepare own Server

 In case you want to prepare a new system for the execution of all scripts, i.e. reproducing the results, please see the notes below on how to compile the MMView Linux kernel and what software is required.
-It is required to use ***Debian 11 (bullseye)*** as distribution (patch generation is sensitive to the version of `gcc`; we used Debian 11 for all of our experiments).
+It is required to use ***Debian 11 (bullseye)*** as distribution (each distribution ships a different version of `gcc` and patch generation is sensitive to the `gcc` version used).

 We also provide a `Dockerfile` for each reproduction step (except the experiments).
 However, we have validated the correct functionality of our reproduction pipeline using a prepared server and the VM, but not with the `Dockerfiles`.